dag7dev/awesome-anbernic/README.md

 Also, if you have HDMI output, some users have reported that they've damaged their units while outputting on a HDMI screen and charging at the same time.

-Since this is in doubt, do not attempt to do this, the best way to avoid problems is to shut off your console and connect the charger.
+Since this is in doubt, do not attempt to do this.

+In any case, the best way to avoid problems is to shut off your console and connect the charger.

 In case you decide to both output on HDMI screen and charge at the same time, proceed at your own risk!